-UK commissions EU migration impact study, promises no Brexit cliff-edge
+With 20 months until Brexit, UK orders year-long EU migration study

 - The potential impact of a reduction in EU migration and the ways in which both business and the government could adjust to this change.

-- The current impact of immigration, from both EU and non-EU countries, on the competitiveness of British industry and skills and training.
+- The existing impact of immigration, from both EU and non-EU countries, on the competitiveness of British industry and skills and training.

 - Whether there is any evidence that the availability of unskilled labour has led to low UK investment in certain sectors.